shamanthnorway/projectManager/README.md

  	- login
  	- view all the teams they are part of
  	- select a team
  	- view all the tasks, tickets, wikis and all the users of that team
+ 	- create new task
+ 	- view individual tasks